About Cialis (Tadalafil)

 Before taking the tablets, tell your doctor if you have:

-It is not known if CIALIS is effective in patients who have had:
+It is not known if TADALAFIL is effective in patients who have had:

-If you experience sudden decrease or loss of vision, stop taking CIALIS and contact your doctor immediately.
+If you experience sudden decrease or loss of vision, stop taking TADALAFIL and contact your doctor immediately.

-Decreased or sudden hearing loss has been noted in some patients taking tadalafil.
-Although it is not known if the event is directly related to tadalafil, if you experience decreased or sudden hearing loss, stop taking CIALIS and contact your doctor immediately.
+Decreased or sudden hearing loss has been noted in some patients taking TADALAFIL.
+Although it is not known if the event is directly related to TADALAFIL, if you experience decreased or sudden hearing loss, stop taking TADALAFIL and contact your doctor immediately.

 Children and adolescents